-We greatly value stakeholder input.
+We greatly value the input of our educational partners.
 One of the benefits of being small and run at a local level is we have the ability to make changes throughout the year.
 We have gotten feedback from students in the past who have stated that they appreciate the surveys we do because they feel like the staff actually take their suggestions seriously and that it makes a difference.
-Parents, staff, and students feel that their voice is heard, which is very important to us philosophically.
 We are all on the same "team," working together to provide a meaningful and impactful education to our middle school students.

-Every month we meet with parents in what we call a STAff chat (our school abbreviation is STA, so it is a play on the word "staff").
-Most of our staff, classified and certified, attend some of these meetings as well as 87% of our parents attending at least one for the 2021-22 school year.
-About 1/4 of our parents regularly attend and the 6th and 8th grade teacher/principal have attended and ran them all.
+Every month we meet with parents in what we call a STAff chat (our school abbreviation is STA, so it is a play on the word "staff"), which serves as a parent advisory committee for our school.
+Most of our staff, classified and certified, attend some of these meetings as well as 82% of our parents attending at least one for the 2022-23 school year.
+All student groups have been represented at these meetings.
+Our 7th grade teacher has attended most meetings, about 1/4 of our parents regularly attend, and the 6th and 8th grade teacher/principal have attended and ran them all.
 At these monthly meetings, we always go over things that we have done as well as any upcoming events.
 We end each one with a time of discussion - asking parents for input regarding things that we are doing well and areas for improvement.
 We also specifically address budgetary issues and discuss possible ideas regarding changes for the future.
 Our parents have been educated on the LCAP and its purpose and were given opportunities to provide feedback.

-Our STAff chats for 2021-22 were held on: 9/13/21, 10/12/21, 11/8/21, 12/8/21, 1/24/22, 2/24/22, 3/21/22, 4/21/22, and our last one will be on 5/16/22.
+Our STAff chats for 2022-23 were held on: 9/15/22, 10/13/22, 11/7/22, 12/12/22, 1/12/23, 2/13/23, 3/13/23, 4/18/23, and our last one will be on 5/18/23.